JosefJW/Custom-Machine-Learning/README.md

-Custom Machine Learning
+# Custom Machine Learning

 Welcome to the Custom Machine Learning repository!
 This project is an ongoing effort to implement machine learning algorithms from scratch in Python.
 The goal of this repository is to build various fundamental ML algorithms and showcase the underlying principles behind them.
 It’s designed for learning, experimentation, and improving understanding of how machine learning works at a low level.
-Table of Contents

-Overview
+# Overview

 This repository contains implementations of various machine learning algorithms, written from scratch without the use of high-level libraries like Scikit-learn or TensorFlow.
 The aim is to help learners, students, and developers gain a deeper understanding of how these algorithms work by exploring their core mechanics.
 Why Build ML Algorithms from Scratch?